Hike & Bike Tour The Kumaon Himalayas

 Local Payment?
 None

-Includes: Bike Hire, English Speaking Cycle Guide, Support Crew, Air-conditioned Vehicle/Coach, All transfer, excursions, sights and most meals.
-Contact us for a detailed itinerary using the form below.
+Includes: Bike Hire, English Speaking Cycle Guide, Support Crew, Air-conditioned Vehicle/Coach, All accommodation, transfers, excursions, sights and most meals.
+Contact us for a detailed itinerary using the form below

 Located in the Himalayas, is Dev Bhumi ‘The Land of Gods’ – Uttarakhand.
 The state is dominated by views of the Himalayan peaks, fertile green valleys and beautiful small villages nestled into terraced hillsides.